The Last User

 Your education in using AI will go more smoothly if you find support, join a club, or take a class.
 I asked the advice of a friend who has been using AI to build his own characters and environments for two years, and he offered to tutor me.
 (Thank you, Delonzo!)
 If I get any of this wrong, it is entirely due to my own errors.

 Draw Things AI based my arthropod character at right on my LoRA, which was in turn built from 10 incomplete photos.
 (Note the extra arm.)
 My prompt specified "feathery" antennae, but I did not provide a sketch of the antennae to create the LoRA.
 So you get what you ask for.
 Some day, I'll be able to rotate, apply textures, add lighting, and more.
-(Thank you, CutScene Artist!)
+(Thank you, Delonzo Pope and CutScene Artist)

 See more arthropods, architecture, and examples of repainting below.